falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 well documented, stable and most importantly, properly tested.

 ### If your team is small, a monolith is just fine
-I think the title is self-explanatory here, but let me explain why in a screaming Adam Sandler voice: because of all the duplication and networking requests and the operational maintenance your team has to go through.
+I think the title is self-explanatory here, but let me explain why in a screaming [Adam Sandler](/img/posts/as.gif){:target="_blank"} voice: because of all the duplication and networking requests and the operational maintenance your team has to go through.
 Which leads me to the next chapter:

 ### Running & maintenance costs
 There are two types of costs when working with a new technology stack: Implementation and running